220523-Java-React/demos/projects/project-1.md

 ## Specifications
 1. Users should have two roles to choose from: CUSTOMER, EMPLOYEE
 2. Offers should have three status options: OPEN, APPROVED, REJECTED
-3. Your API should effictively utilize Authentication.
+3. Your API should effictively utilize Authorization.
 I.e. only users with a specific role should be able to perform certain operations.
 4. You will likely need the following Endpoints:
 - Users: to handle CRUD operations for the User model
 - Cars: to handle CRUD operations for the Car model